 history of BBC

-Bearwood Baptist has been a place of christian witness for over a hundred years.
-Before that Smethwick was part of the parish of Harborne and for centuries the people of Smwthwick would make the 2 mile trek to St Peters in Harborne.
+Bearwood Baptist has been a place of Christian witness for over a hundred years.
+Before that Smethwick was part of the parish of Harborne and for centuries the people of Smethwick would make the 2-mile trek to St Peters in Harborne.

 Bearwood was until the end of the 19th century simply a crossroads, Bearwood Road leading from Smethwick to Harborne, crossed the main Hagley Road and also the road from Birmingham to Rowley (the present Sandon Road).
 Inns stood at each of these crossroads and a few cottages around the junctions.